w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 ## Using Command-Line Interface (CLI)

-Apart from using the PolkadotJS UI to participate in the staking, you can do all these things in CLI instead.
+Apart from using the Polkadot-JS UI to participate in the staking, you can do all these things in CLI instead.
 The CLI approach allows you to interact with the Polkadot / Kusama network without going to the PolkadoJS dashboard.

 ### Step 1: Install @polkadot/api-cli